Second Global Workshop - OntoCommons addressing the challenges of the Industry 5.0 transition

 MAIN AUDITORIUM ROOM 1 ROOM 2

-Start End Duration Title of the session Moderator Title of the session Moderator Parallel session
+Start End Duration Title of the session Moderator & Speakers Title of the session Moderator Parallel session

 09:00 09:30 30' Arrival and registration